razee-io/Kapitan-delta/README.md

     : install remoteresources3decrypt at a specific version (Default 'latest') --mtp, --mustachetemplate=''
-    : install mustachetemplate at a specific version (Default 'latest') --ffsld, --featureflagsetld=''
+    : install mustachetemplate at a specific version (Default 'latest') --iw, --impersonationwebhook=''
+    : install impersonation webhook at a specific version (Default 'latest').
+When remote resource controller and/or mustache template controller are installed, this webhook will be installed even if this flag is not set
+--iw-cert
+    : base64 encoded JSON object of webhook certificate in PEM format.
+The corresponding keys for CA cert, server cert, and server key are: 'ca', 'server', 'key'.
+If CA cert is missing, the server cert will be used as CA cert.
+Each key holds the base64 encoded representation of the corresponding PEM.
+And the whole JSON file is encoded in base64.
+--ffsld, --featureflagsetld=''
     : install featureflagsetld at a specific version (Default 'latest') --er, --encryptedresource=''